 Additional information regarding Jura may be found on SEDAR at www.sedar.com.
-Additional information, including directors' and officers' remuneration and indebtedness, the principal holders of Common Shares and the securities authorized for issuance under equity compensation plans, is contained in the Corporation's information circular relating to the annual meeting of shareholders held June 4, 2015, or any adjournment thereof.
-Additional financial information is provided in the annual audited consolidated financial statements of the Corporation and the management's discussion and analysis for the financial year ended December 31, 2015.
+Additional information, including directors' and officers' remuneration and indebtedness, the principal holders of Common Shares and the securities authorized for issuance under equity compensation plans, is contained in the Corporation's information circular relating to the annual meeting of shareholders, or any adjournment thereof.
+Additional financial information is provided in the annual audited consolidated financial statements of the Corporation and the management's discussion and analysis for the financial year ended December 31, 2016.